 Another greate game console, known in the West as “TurboGrafx-16” and home for multiple shoot’em’ups and shooters.
 If you want to play CD games, the newest core also supports CD games (they need to be places into another folder, though).

 One of recent cores, can run GameBoy Advance games.
 You can also set an upscaler to match the visual stile (pixel like image filter).
-This core need a SD RAM Add-On.
+This core needs an SD RAM Add-On.
+This core also supports fast forward, so you can always skeep boring sections and title screens.

 Also on of recent cores and supports the glorious NEOGEO games like Metal Slug, Fatal Fury and so on.
 You will need a Bios file and in order to run all available games you will also need the biggest SD RAM add on available with 128 MB!
 If you don’t have this add-on, you just won’t be able to run all games, only those which will fit into the amount of ram you have.